pinapelz/blog.pinapelz.com/src/content/blog/repairing-windows-efi.md

 ---
 title: 'Fix: Rebuild Windows EFI'
-description: 'Rebuilding the Windows EFI partition, dual-boot with systemd-boot on a seperate drive'
+description: 'Rebuilding the Windows EFI partition, dual-boot with systemd-boot on a separate drive'
 pubDate: 'May 5 2024'
 ---

-If I had a dollar for every time that I somehow overwrote or deleted the Windows EFI boot partiton while toying with something on Linux I'd have $3 (which isn't a lot but having it happen 3 times already is pretty annoying).
+If I had a dollar for every time that I somehow overwrote or deleted the Windows EFI boot partition while toying with something on Linux I'd have $3 (which isn't a lot but having it happen 3 times already is pretty annoying).
 If you ask some enthusiasts, this is secretly a blessing in disguise since you're technically one step closer to escaping the grasp of Microsoft.
 However like many others who choose to dual-boot, I prefer to keep my Windows installation around in case I need it for some specific use case.

 I'm not the most well-versed when it comes to the whole Windows IT stuff, in fact I think most of my knowledge about how to even use the Windows shell has completely gone out the Window.
 This post serves as a quick guide for how to rebuild the EFI partition that contains the bootloader, as well as how to re-add the Windows to the systemd-boot menu.

 # Diagnosis
 Depending on the order in which you installed Windows and Linux, the location of where your EFI partition actually is may differ.
 On my setup, I have Windows on my first drive and Linux on my second.
-My EFI partition with my current bootloader lives on my second drive which persumably also included my Windows 11 bootloader.
+My EFI partition with my current bootloader lives on my second drive which presumably also included my Windows 11 bootloader.

 So when I went and installed a different distro, this removed all my files associated about my previous install (since I basically reformatted everything), and among that of course was the Windows bootloader meaning I effectively had no way to boot back into Windows